-With the predicted increase of the elderly population worldwide, it has become increasingly important to develop easy to use products and services to assist elderly people in daily activities and improve their quality of life.
+With the predicted increase of the older persons population worldwide, it has become increasingly important to develop easy to use products and services to assist older people in daily activities and improve their quality of life.
 Noldus tools are widely used in the research of such services.

 In order to study behavior in residential care homes, researchers can quickly set up a portable lab on premises.
 In addition to it being convenient for the participants, an on-site study enables researchers to take environmental factors into account.
 Heart rate measurements, video, and audio can easily be integrated.